-In this 3-hour course we start by covering camera settings and techniques to learn how to capture both static and flying birds, and what makes a successful avian portrait and a successful action shot.
+In this 3-hour course we start by covering camera settings and techniques to learn how to capture both static and flying birds; what makes a successful avian portrait and the secrets of a successful action shot.

 We’ll then get outdoors and put the theory into practice.
 Our falconer will pose a variety of birds in different natural looking locations for you to capture some stunning portraits.
 You will be guided through each bird and location by our trainer and be given instant feedback along with hints and tips to help you on your wildlife journey.

-The 3rd and final part of this introduction to Bird of Prey Photography, is by far the most challenging!
-Catching these magnificent creatures in flight as they free fly anywhere from inches off the ground to above our heads is an incredibly rewarding experience.
+The third and final part of this introduction to Bird of Prey Photography is by far the most challenging!
+Catching these magnificent creatures in flight as they free fly - anywhere from inches off the ground to above our heads - is an incredibly rewarding experience.

-We’ll start off with a slower flying bird, so you can get your eye in and learn some of the common signs that the bird is about to take flight.
+We’ll start off with a slower flying bird, so you can get your eye, in and learn some of the common signs that the bird is about to take flight.
 We’ll then move onto a faster bird to really get the challenge going.
-At the end of this experience you will have the basic knowledge to go out and practice capturing images by yourself.
+At the end of this experience, you will have the basic knowledge to go out and practise capturing images by yourself.

 This starter course is an ideal event to attend before our full day workshop.